typing-tech/CharaChorder-utilities/README.md

 Welcome to the CharaChorder Utilities project!
 This project contains a set of tools for CharaChorder users.

-The best way to check them out is just by visitng the site here: [CharaChorder Utilities](https://typing-tech.github.io/CharaChorder-utilities/).
+The best way to check them out is just by visiting the site here: [CharaChorder Utilities](https://typing-tech.github.io/CharaChorder-utilities/).

 ## Contributing